2001 Dartmouth College murders: Discovery and capture

 The Zantops' bodies were found that evening by family friend Roxana Verona, who had arrived as an invited guest for dinner.
 She immediately notified police.

 Investigators at first speculated that it was a crime of passion by someone having an affair with Half, but that idea was soon disproved.
 There were several false leads.
 The Associated Press reported at least three persons of interest were interviewed by police and that "A task force set up after the murders also received hundreds of phone calls, letters and e-mails from people with wild theories about the killings".
 After finding a bloody footprint and the two distinctive knife sheaths at the scene, the police traced the knives to Parker three weeks after the murders.

 According to the 16-year-old Parker, he had not gotten into trouble at school or in the community.
 He had an alibi for the time of the crime.
 He said that he bought the knives with Tulloch in order to build a fort.
 He claimed that they sold them at a surplus store after finding they were too heavy.
 Parker agreed to undergo fingerprinting.

 The investigators paid Tulloch a visit.
 At that time, they doubted that the pair were the killers and told Tulloch he was not required to speak with them.
 Tulloch did talk with them without a lawyer present and told them the same story as had Parker.
 When they asked about the deep cut above his right knee, he told them that he slipped on a rock and cut himself on a metal spigot.
 When they asked to fingerprint him and borrow boots for matching purposes, he signed a search warrant.

-The same request had not been made of Parker because it was suggested by a detective whom they had phoned to get his version of the story.
+The same request had not been made of Parker, because it was suggested by a detective whom they had phoned to get his version of the story.

-On the following day, Tulloch and Parker's families found that the boys had left their homes.
+The following day, Tulloch and Parker's families found that the boys had left their homes.
 When Parker's father found a note stating "Don't call the cops", he quickly did.
 Police found that Tulloch's bootprints matched those found in the Zantops' home.
 Fingerprints taken from the two youths matched those at the crime scene.
 A warrant was put out for Tulloch's arrest.
 Parker, still a minor, was sought for questioning in the murders.

 Believing that police would be looking for their car, the pair abandoned Parker's silver Audi at a truck stop in Sturbridge, Massachusetts, intending to hitchhike to California.
 A truck driver who picked them up in New Jersey announced their intent to travel west via CB radio.
 A police officer, pretending to be another driver, offered to pick them up.
 At the Flying J truck stop in Spiceland, Indiana, the pair were captured and taken into custody by authorities.